jozzdart/shrink/README.md

 ### What Can I Shrink?!

-> In typical use, shrink reduces data size by 5× to 10×.
+> In almost every real-world scenario — from network packets and sensor logs to text content and protocol buffers — **data is not truly random**.
+Even when it _appears_ non-repetitive at a low level, real data almost always contains some form of structure, patterns, or repetition.
+This is why in typical use, shrink reduces data size by 5× to 10×.
 However, in some edge cases — such as highly structured or predictable data — compression can reach 100×, 1,000×, or even 1,000,000× smaller.
 For example, a 1MB list of sequential IDs can shrink to just a few bytes.

 ### 🔢 `List<int>` (Unique Integers)